The National Semiconductor 32K family

 The Swordfish was later simplified into a load-store design and used to implement an instruction set called CompactRISC (also known as Pirhana, an implementation independent instruction set supporting designs from 8 to 64 bits)."
 Great Microprocessors of the Past and Present (V 12.1.2)

 One additional note since the internet magazine for modern myths, wikipedia, trys to shed a bad light on these processors: at those times you had to build the whole logic necessary for communication between the different chips amd memory by yourself.
 This was usually done with ASIC's.
 And this is a complicated bussiness as every one can tell who was in this bussiness those days.
 But this was the case with all processors at that time.At least with processors with many support chips.
 What's more all processors at that time needed a very careful layout and a very sophisticated power supply and power supply blocking sheme.
-The NS-processor was a little bit delicate in this aspect, that's true.
+The NS-processor was a little bit - if not to say very - delicate in this aspect, that's true.
 So also in this aspect it was very similar to more modern CPUS's.
 You almost had to observe rules of analog design if you wanted a stable running layout.
 Adnitted: those who were used the rock-steady functioning of a Z-80 or the 68000 sure had problems when working with the 32.000 family.
 But these were the exception to the rule: they worked in nearly every design.

 National Semiconductor 32K - Dan O'Dowd and Les Kohn